pingcap/docs-cn/production-offline-deployment-using-tiup.md

 The `local_install.sh` script automatically executes the `tiup mirror set tidb-community-server-${version}-linux-amd64` command to set the current mirror address to `tidb-community-server-${version}-linux-amd64`.

 To switch the mirror to another directory, you can manually execute the `tiup mirror set <mirror-dir>` command.
+To switch the mirror to the online environment, you can execute the `tiup mirror set https://tiup-mirrors.pingcap.com` command.

 ## Step 3: Mount the TiKV data disk